 |Wellbeing Team Member||$170 per 50 minutes|

-Some rebates may be available for counselling and psychoeducational assessment services, depending on your eligibility.
+Some rebates may be available for counselling.
 You must see your GP prior to your appointment with your psychologist.

 |Better Access to Mental Health - Individual||$88.25|